BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 BMAT supports nursing decisions, but it does not replace PT/OT.
 In general, nursing should escalate when the patient has a new mobility decline, new focal weakness, repeated orthostatic symptoms, unsafe gait, complex equipment needs, new discharge concerns, or a mobility plan that is not improving.

-For intensive care unit patients, Thompson's A-F Bundle says all patients should have PT/OT consults when medically stable and able to participate with activity.
+For patients in the intensive care unit, Thompson's A-F Bundle says all patients should have PT/OT consults when medically stable and able to participate with activity.
 The MOVES note also clarifies that if a patient is presenting at baseline, no PT/OT evaluation is needed; therapy needs a prior level of function to work toward, functional goals, potential to progress, ability to actively participate, and medical criteria for safe mobility.
 PROM alone is not skilled therapy.

 Bedside Takeaway BMAT should prevent "we just got them up" from turning into a fall or staff injury.
 Match the plan to what the patient demonstrated, not what you wish they could do.